 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is very important to understand that too high a MERV filter may also require more to operate your HVAC system.
+While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also require more to operate your HVAC system.
 The higher the MERV, the more difficult the air may flow through the system, and the harder the system may need to work.
-Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.
+Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Think about it this way, the most efficient ‘filter’ would probably be a piece of plywood that prevents ALL contaminants and all the air from entering your Concord home.
-That's definitely the “best” air filtration, but would also be a terrible way to live.
+Think about it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from coming inside your Concord home.
+That's definitely the “best” air filtration, but would also be the least comfortable way to go.

 The default choice for most systems would be a MERV 6-8.
-A higher MERV filter should be used subject to the advice of your Freschi Service Experts service advisor to ensure your system has the capability of moving the correct volume of air through higher efficiency filters.
-You normally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family suffers from allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.
+A higher MERV filter should be used subject to the advice of your Freschi Service Experts representative to confirm your system has the capability of moving the correct volume of air through higher efficiency filters.
+You generally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family deals with allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.

-Filtration has changed significantly over the past few years.
-Early on, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
-But (in the words of Bob Dylan) the times they are a changing.
-Concord area homeowners expect their air filter to save children from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+Filtration has changed significantly over the past ten years.
+Early on, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
+Today it’s a whole new ballgame.
+Concord area homeowners expect their air filter to save children from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!